opentargets/gentropy/docs/development/c_airflow.md

 1. **Additional pip packages**.
 They can be added to the `requirements.txt` file.

+## Example: A gentropy running DAG using GCP

+All pipelines in this repository are intended to be run in Google Dataproc.
+Running them locally is not currently supported.

+In order to run the code:

+1. Manually edit your local `src/airflow/dags/*` file and comment out the steps you do not want to run.

+2. Manually edit your local `pyproject.toml` file and modify the version of the code.

+   - This must be different from the version used by any other people working on the repository to avoid any deployment conflicts, so it's a good idea to use your name, for example: `1.2.3+jdoe`.
+   - You can also add a brief branch description, for example: `1.2.3+jdoe.myfeature`.
+   - Note that the version must comply with [PEP440 conventions](https://peps.python.org/pep-0440/#normalization), otherwise Poetry will not allow it to be deployed.
+   - Do not use underscores or hyphens in your version name.
+When building the WHL file, they will be automatically converted to dots, which means the file name will no longer match the version and the build will fail.
+Use dots instead.

+3. Manually edit your local `src/airflow/dags/common_airflow.py` and set `OTG_VERSION` to the same version as you did in the previous step.

+4. Run `make build`.

+   - This will create a bundle containing the neccessary code, configuration and dependencies to run the ETL pipeline, and then upload this bundle to Google Cloud.
+   - A version specific subpath is used, so uploading the code will not affect any branches but your own.
+   - If there was already a code bundle uploaded with the same version number, it will be replaced.

+5. Open Airflow UI and run the DAG.

 ## Troubleshooting

 Note that when you a a new workflow under `dags/`, Airflow will not pick that up immediately.
 By default the filesystem is only scanned for new DAGs every 300s.
 However, once the DAG is added, updates are applied nearly instantaneously.